FACTS ABOUT UGANDA | FACTS ON UGANDA | UGANDA FACTS

-- Uganda tourism destinations include 10 national parks, 12 game reserves, various geographical features, and several cultural and historical sites, and numerous natural tropical forests.
+- Uganda’s tourism destinations include 10 national parks, 12 game reserves, various geographical features, several cultural and historical sites, and numerous natural tropical forests.

-- Tourist attractions in Uganda include mountain gorillas, chimpanzees, birds, Big Five gems, source of the Nile River, Lake Victoria, Rwenzori mountains, weather and many others
+- Tourist attractions in Uganda include mountain gorillas, chimpanzees, birds, Big Five gems, the source of the Nile River, Lake Victoria, Rwenzori mountains, weather, and many others

 - In 2012, the World Bank listed Uganda on the Heavily Indebted Poor Countries list.